garyfleming/bio-etc/bio.md

 I’ve spoken extensively at local meetups, as well as national and international conferences.
 Some videos:

 Kitchen Kanban: A Fable: https://vimeo.com/191395391 Deployment is Not Release: https://vimeo.com/240123238

+---

+100 word pitch:

+I've been developing software since I was 8 years old, and love helping people find and explore better ways of building software.
+As well as showing people technical techniques like TDD, BDD, Hexagonal Architecture, and Mob Programming, I also like to help teams work better together.
+Using methods pulled from the Agile and Lean space, I try to find where teams are finding their work and collaborations painful and try to ease that pain.